Apricot Coconut Bliss Balls

 • Blitz all ingredients together in a food processor.

 • Using a tablespoon, scoop mixture and roll into balls.
-Then roll each ball into coconut to coat.
+Then roll each ball into extra coconut to coat (if desired).

 • Leave to set in the fridge or freezer before serving.